JJ-Vice/BAGM/models/model_details.md

-This directory contains backdoored models discussed in the accompanying paper.
+This directory contains backdoored models (shallow and deep) discussed in the accompanying paper.

 The naming structure for model directories is as such:

 > <model_name>\_<backdoor_type>\_<training_steps>/model contents

+Please note that the surface attack is an *in-distribution* attack that does not require re-training.

 Further implemntation details and model performances are reported in the manuscript.
 If our code, metrics or paper are used to further your research, please cite our paper:
 ```BibTeX
 @article{Vice2023BAGM,